 Three Toed Box Turtle

 The three toed box turtle is a subspecies of the eastern common box turtle.
-The name comes from their back feet, which only have 3 toes.
-They can live in a wide variety of habitats, from wooded swamps to dry, grassy fields.
-They are most abundant and healthy in moist forested areas with plenty of underbrush.
-They will often venture into shallow water at the edge of ponds or streams, or in puddles.
-Box Turtles are unique in that they have a hinged shell that gives them the ability to conceal their body entirely in their shell, allowing them to hide from predators.
+Their name comes from their back feet, which only have three toes.
+They can live in a wide variety of habitats, from wooded swamps to grassy fields.
+Three toed box turtles are most healthy and abundant in moist, forested areas with plenty of underbrush.
+They will often venture into shallow water at the edge of ponds, streams, or puddles.
+Box turtles are unique in that they have a hinged shell that gives them the ability to conceal their body entirely inside, allowing them to hide from predators.